10up/generator-wp-make/plugin/templates/plugin/_readme.txt

 = Manual Installation =

 1. Upload the entire `/<%= basename %>` directory to the `/wp-content/plugins/` directory.
-2. Activate CMI Companion through the 'Plugins' menu in WordPress.
+2. Activate <%= opts.projectTitle %> through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==